 Victor Luckerson, UA graduate and former editor for The Crimson White (CW), has been awarded the Muesum of African American History’s (MAAH) Top Stone Book Award for Built From the Fire: The Epic Story of Tulsa’s Greenwood District, America’s Black Wall Street.
 Luckerson was recognized on October 10 during MAAH’s presentations in African Meeting House on MAAH’s Beacon Hill Campus.

 MAAH presents the Stone Book Award to nonfiction writers whose work reveals the struggles and triumphs of Black Americans.
-They established the award in 2018 to encourage the exploration of “exemplary cotemporary scholarship and writing from within the field of African American history and culture.”
+They established the award in 2018 to encourage the exploration of “exemplary contemporary scholarship and writing from within the field of African American history and culture.”

 Built From the Fire: The Epic Story of Tulsa’s Greenwood District, America’s Black Wall Street focuses on a multigenerational story of the community of the Greenwood District as a heart of Black life and business and it’s fight for survival against white bigotry and anti-Black policies.
 It was named a 2023 book of the year by the New York Times and the Washington Post and won the Lillian Smith Book Award and Outstanding Book on Oklahoma History from the Oklahoma Historical Society.